Victor-Grinan-Dev/campaign-map-tracker/README.md

-# Welcome to the Campaign Map Tracker app
+# Welcome to the Campaign Map Tracker app, (the project is in process)

 ## set up: